 Every business currently using or thinking about using a VoIP phone solution should run a speed test.
 These tests will help establish whether your existing internet connection can accommodate your call traffic and ultimately assess the overall health of your network.

 Making sure you have a good VoIP provider is crucial, so check out our list of the best VoIP phone systems for your business.
 Then it is about testing the speed.
 Below we’ll highlight my favorite tools for running a VoIP speed test.

 Nextiva is one of the best overall business phone solutions on the market today.
 It’s trusted by 100,000+ organizations worldwide.
 It’s more than just a phone system—Nextiva is an all-in-one solution for voice, video, messaging, conference calling, and team collaboration.

 Nextiva offers a VoIP testing resource directly on its website.
 You can use it to determine if your internet connection meets Nextiva’s recommended network requirements for VoIP calls.

 The test will also help you establish the number of simultaneous calls that your connection will support.
 Just select the starting point for your calls, and simulate a test with anywhere from two to 200 VoIP lines.
 This test also has advanced options for users who want more refined results.
 Click here to run a Nextiva VoIP speed test.

 Tool #2 — RingCentral

 RingCentral is another industry leader in the business phone service space.
-More than 400,000 companies rely on RingCentral’s VoIP solutions.
-I like RingCentral because they have solutions for everyone.
+We like RingCentral because they have solutions for everyone.
 Whether you’re running a small business or need a multi-site contact center solution for your global enterprise, this provider has it all.